illuminate3/kotoba/readme.md

 ## Files

-1. account    :: relates to accounts
+1. account    :: standard account terminology
-2. auth       :: relates to authorization and security
+2. auth       :: terminology that is more specific towards authorization and authentification
-3. button     :: relates to various words appearing on buttons
+3. button     :: various terminology appearing on buttons
+4. cms        :: typical terminology used by CMS's
-4. email      :: relates to email template phrases and words
+4. email      :: email template phrases and words
-5. general    :: relates to various often used words and phrases
+5. general    :: bases phrases and words
-6. group      :: relates to groups
+6. group      :: group terminology
-6. permission :: relates to permmissions
+6. permission :: permission terminology
-6. role       :: relates to roles
+6. role       :: role terminology
-5. table      :: relates to various words appearing in tables
+5. table      :: various terminology appearing on table column headings

-Note: Sometimes you have words or phrases that can fall into both the button and general categories.
+Note: Sometimes you have words or phrases that can fall into both the button, table and general categories.
 I separated these since you might want to have them slightly different, like capitalizations or similar.